marespopa/hermesnote/README.md

-# Hermes Notes
+# Hermes Markdown

 A free to use, online markdown editor.
-Hermes Notes is dedicated to enhancing your Markdown editing and viewing experience.
+Hermes Markdown is dedicated to enhancing your Markdown editing and viewing experience.

 The app provides a straightforward and efficient process for creating, editing, and exporting your Markdown content.